 Seen in all three Spider-Man films (and on the TV & Movie Sites Tour), the Flatiron Building houses The Daily Bugle, a fictional newspaper.
 Wedged between Broadway and Fifth Avenue in the Flatiron District, the odd shape of the building has made it iconic.
 The building is the setting for many of Peter Parker’s scenes as a “normal” person.
 The Daily Bugle hired him only because he is the only person who can produce quality photographs of Spider-Man.

-The Queensboro Bridge
+The Queensboro Bridge and the Brooklyn Bridge

-In one breathtaking Spider-Man I scene, the Green Goblin forces Spider-Man to choose between protecting his own Mary Jane and looking out for the citizens of New York.
+In one breathtaking Spider-Man scene, the Green Goblin forces Spider-Man to choose between protecting his own Mary Jane and looking out for the citizens of New York.
 The setting is the striking Queensboro Bridge.
 The Green Goblin, played by Willem Dafoe, throws Mary Jane off the bridge, distracting Spider-Man from a falling tram full of passengers.
 After Spider-Man saves both Mary Jane and the tram car, a civilian yells, “You mess with him, you mess with New York!”

 Want a closer look at the bridge?
 The tram in this memorable scene actually exists!
 Called the Roosevelt Island Tram, it runs from 2nd Avenue along the Queensboro Bridge, all the way to Roosevelt Island.
 Many have called it “the best view of the city”.
 While not included on the tour, the tram offers incredible views of various NYC landmarks and is worth a visit!